dyokelson/dyokelson.github.io/about.md

 title:About
 ---

-# About page
+# About Me

-This page tells you a little about me.
+I am a PhD student at University of Oregon studying Computer Science.